RITRedteam/StreetCred/README.md

 `go run main.go -o output.txt -p password123 -u users.txt -b boxes.txt -s script.ps1`
 ### All Options
 ```
-  -c, -configFile
+  -c
-        Boolean value to set if using a config file
+      If using a config file, use of this arg will set to bool value to true.
+Other arguments do not have to be provided.
-  -b, -boxPath string
+  -b string
       Path to file containing list of boxes.
-  -o, -output string
+  -o string
       Output file name for successful responses. (default "output.txt")
-  -p, -password string
+  -p string
       Password to attempt on users and boxes.
-  -s, -script string
+  -s string
       Path to a script that should be executed on successful SSH/WinRM logon.
 If this option is not set, a script will not be executed.
-  -u, -userPath string
+  -u string
       Path to file containing list of users.
 ```